JenniferM-BShulyak/zillow_austin_housing_market/README.md

 ________________________________________

 #### PostGre SQL
--
+- Used to store data.
 #### Python
-- pandas
-- Flask
+- Data was cleaned and transformed in **initial_setup.ipynb** for database storage in Python and the package pandas was also utilized.
+The percent changes in zestimates and rental prices were calculated in the **percentage_change_setup.ipynb**.
+- Flask used to set up API endpoints and a local server.
 #### JavaScript
-- d3
+- Used to make interactive visualizations with Plotly.
+- D3 was used to grab html information for events.
 #### HTML
 - mapbox GL JS (Mapbox Boundries)